jrf6xh/In-Search-Of-Spending/README.md

 * It is unknown if this is an exhaustive data set of all visits to the store within the 2016-2018 time frame.

 **The Model:**
-* Predictive power is very limited using the current best model.
+* Predictive power is somewhat limited using the current best model.
 * Exhaustive tuning is impossible due to limits on computational power.

 ## Future Improvements
 **Additional Data:**
 * Using more data to train the model could yield better results.
-* Incorporating economic data could help correct for overall increases/decreases in consumer spending over time.
 * Accessing additional data from Google could allow for more precise modeling.

 **Improved Modeling:**
-* Additional model types should be tested in an effort to increase evaluation metrics.
-XGBoost regression could yield better results and will be tested in further iterations of this project.
 * Generalizing the model to use only more common features would allow the model to be deployed for online stores other than Google's.

 **Model Deployment:**